 Some common risk factors of the slipped disc are:

 - Occupation - Jobs that require manual work area at more risk.

 - Weight - Overweight causes extra stress on the discs of the lower back.

-- Sedentary Lifestyle - An inactive lifestyle can cause
+- Sedentary Lifestyle - An inactive lifestyle can cause a slip disc.

 - Wrong Lifting Techniques - Lifting objects with wrong lifting techniques can also lead to a slipped disc.